Updated: April 02, 2022

 As you can see, there are some disadvantages to using this welding process.
 However, MIG welding has proven itself to be one of the best options available.
 It’s why large industries are finding that there is no better option available to them.

-See also TIG Welding - Gas Tungsten Arc Welding (GTAW) Process and Applications
+See also Electron Beam Welding (EBW) Process and Applications

 Derrick Irvyn